vish9812/analog/README.md

 - **Highlighted Errors**: Errors in log entries are highlighted, making them stand out for quick identification.

-## Prerequisite
+## Things to remember

+- Currently supports only `json` logs.
-- Ensure you have Python 3 installed on your system.
+- Ensure you have Python 3 installed on your system to simply run via executing the `analog.sh`.
+- Or you can use any server of your preference to run the `index.html`

 ## Getting Started